This Help Articles covers:

 Starting inspections is covered in these Help Articles on Starting Inspections.

-Please note, Happy Inspector isn't designed to have two inspectors editing the same inspection at the same time.
+Please note, the Inspections app isn't designed to have two inspectors editing the same inspection at the same time.
 For example, if you had a large property and you wanted to split the taking of photos and the writing of notes up, and have two property managers do one each.
 You will likely run into sync conflicts when the report gets uploaded and saved back by the two inspectors.
 It's best to avoid this workflow for now.

 Make sure you get all of the layout right on the device you're performing the inspection on.
 Make sure you have all the rooms and items correct because if you end up editing any of the layout in the outgoing report, by adding rooms or items, you may run into trouble with the report not lining up your rooms for comparison.